kkylin/mit-scheme-intel-mac-patch/README.md

 gives you a shell and ships with a fat binary will work.
 I use a stock Emacs.)

-1. **Install a GCC that targets Intel CPUs.**  Easiest way is to follow the instructions <a href="https://docs.brew.sh/Installation">here</a> to download the Homebrew tarball, unpack it into `/usr/local/homebrew`, then run this version of Homebrew in your Intel-Terminal (see above).
+1. **Install a GCC that targets Intel CPUs.** Easiest way is to follow the instructions <a href="https://docs.brew.sh/Installation">here</a> to download the Homebrew tarball, unpack it into `/usr/local/homebrew`, then run this version of Homebrew *in your Intel-Terminal* (see above).
+For example, if you called your Intel version of Homebrew `intel-brew`, then do `intel-brew install gcc`.
 You may need to create and change ownership / permissions on a few directories under `/usr/local` to make Homebrew happy.
 After this, use your Intel version of `brew` to install GCC.
 Use this version of GCC to build MIT Scheme as outlined above.